-The complainant may submit a formal complaint to the Title IX Coordinator in person, by mail, or by electronic mail.
+The complainant may submit a formal complaint to the Title IX Coordinator in person, by mail or by electronic mail.
 The formal complaint must include the complainant's physical or digital signature, or otherwise indicate that the complainant is the person filing the formal complaint.

 In general, the Title IX Coordinator will honor the decision of the complainant regarding filing a formal complaint unless there is information available that places the complainant or others in the community at risk.
-In cases where the complainant does not choose to file a formal complaint but where the Title IX Coordinator after considering all of the circumstances determines that GCSOM must initiate the grievance process to avoid being deliberately indifferent (such as when an individual or other members of the community may be at risk), the Title IX Coordinator may sign the formal complaint.
+In cases where the complainant does not choose to file a formal complaint but where the Title IX Coordinator, after considering all of the circumstances, determines that GCSOM must initiate the grievance process to avoid being deliberately indifferent (such as when an individual or other members of the community may be at risk), the Title IX Coordinator may sign the formal complaint.
 GCSOM will not act with deliberate indifference in response to any formal complaint.

-Formal complaints afford privacy, to the extent possible, to all parties involved in a report of sex/gender misconduct.
-Only a small group of officials who need to know will be told about the formal complaint, including but not limited to, the Office of Student Affairs and Safety and Security.
+Formal complaints afford privacy, to the extent possible, to all parties involved in a report of sexual/gender misconduct.
+Only a small group of officials who need to know will be told about the formal complaint, which may include but is not limited to, the Associate Dean for Student Affairs, the Associate Dean for Graduate Academic Affairs and the Public Safety Manager.
 Information will be shared as necessary with investigators, decision-makers and witnesses.
 The circle of people with this knowledge will be kept as tight as possible to preserve the parties' privacy.